- Navigating Difficulties

 The Physics Help Room (1416 Randall Lab) was created to help students in introductory physics courses (PHYSICS 135/136; 235/236; 140/141; 240/241).
 The Help Room is open (usually Monday-Thursday 10:00 a.m.-9:00 p.m. and Friday 10:00 a.m.-5:00 p.m.) with graduate students, undergraduate students, and faculty assisting on a full-time basis.
 Help Room staff are able to answer most questions.
 Services in the Physics Help Room are free to all U-M students.

-The following departments maintain lists of tutors available to help students.
+The following departments, units, and groups maintain lists of tutors available to help students.
 Most of these tutors work on a fee basis.
 In some cases, department student groups provide free tutoring.
 To find the specifics for each department, visit the department or check on its website.

 - Electrical Engineering and Computer Science